LukasPoque/s3i_flutter/README.md

 flutter packages get
 ```

-If you like this package, consider supporting it by giving it a star on [GitHub](https://github.com/LukasPoque/s3i_flutter) and a like on [pub.dev](https://pub.dev/packages/s3i_flutter) :heart:
+If you like this package, consider supporting it by giving a star on [GitHub](https://github.com/LukasPoque/s3i_flutter) and a like on [pub.dev](https://pub.dev/packages/s3i_flutter) :heart:

 ## About S³I and KWH4.0